TL;DR

 Conclusion

-We transformed student monitoring from a computationally prohibitive challenge into a real-time system achieving 90-98% detection accuracy on standard hardware.
-By combining perceptual hashing, parallel processing, and hybrid AI detection, Vision Processors analyzes multimodal behavioral data with ~5 second latency while running alongside resource-intensive learning applications.
-Educational platforms can now monitor engagement, detect off-task behavior, and provide immediate feedback without requiring GPU clusters or specialized infrastructure.
+In summary, we transformed student monitoring from a computationally prohibitive challenge into a real-time system achieving 90-98% detection accuracy on standard hardware.
+As a result, by combining perceptual hashing, parallel processing, and hybrid AI detection, Vision Processors analyzes multimodal behavioral data with ~5 second latency while running alongside resource-intensive learning applications.
+Furthermore, educational platforms can now monitor engagement, detect off-task behavior, and provide immediate feedback without requiring GPU clusters or specialized infrastructure.

 Key Insights